These are some of the worst bear attacks of all time.

 Luck finally ran out for Treadwell and his girlfriend Amie Huguenard on Oct.
 6, 2003.
 The night before the two were scheduled to leave the park for the season, a bear Treadwell knew attacked the couple in their tent.
 One of the couple's cameras was turned out in the struggle, and audio was recorded of Treadwell's last moments, although it has never been released to the public.
 For obvious reasons.
 The few who have heard the audio say it is absolutely horrific.

 The next morning the pilot who came to pick up the couple discovered their mostly-eaten remains scattered around the campsite.
 All that was left of Treadwell was his head, part of his spine, hand, and right forearm.
 The bear buried what was left of Huguenard in an apparent attempt to store it for later consumption.

 Officials investigating the scene shot and killed the bear and another younger one that was hanging around the area.
-Further investigation found Treadwell had actually filmed the bear that killed him days prior to the attack.
+Further investigation of the cameras left at the site found Treadwell had actually filmed the bear that killed him just days prior to the attack.

 Brian Matayoshi and John Wallace, Grizzly Bear, Wyoming, Fatal